siennaxsun/Awakened-Structures/README.md

 **Note**

-This is the part effort of the master thesis research--Awakened Structures-- with the teammate Joyce Wu
+This is the part effort of the master thesis research--**Awakened Structures**-- with the teammate Joyce Wu